OoliteProject/oolite/README.md

 ## Playing Oolite

+Information about playing Oolite can be found [here](https://oolite.readthedocs.io/en/latest/).

-For more information, see [oolite.space](http://www.oolite.space/) and [Elite Wiki](http://wiki.alioth.net/index.php/Oolite_Main_Page).
+For more information, see also [oolite.space](http://www.oolite.space/) and [Elite Wiki](http://wiki.alioth.net/index.php/Oolite_Main_Page).

 ## Building from Source